-Application packages must follow the requirements below.
-Points may be deducted for papers that do not adhere to the following requirements:
+Applications must follow the requirements below.
+Points may be deducted for applications that do not adhere to the following requirements:

-- 1. Double spaced (Project Abstract, Summary Data Sheet and charts may be single space) - 2.
-81⁄2 x 11 inch paper - 3.
-One-inch margins - 4.
-Type no smaller than 12 point, Times New Roman font - 5.
-Page numbers - 6.
-No more than 20 pages for the Project Narrative

-7. Word documents in the following formats: Microsoft Word (.doc), PDF files (.pdf), or Text Documents (.txt).

-8. Headings and sub-headings that correspond to the sections identified in this section of the solicitation.
+- Double-spaced text (Project Abstract, Summary Data Sheet and charts may be single-spaced) - 81⁄2 x 11 inch pages - One-inch margins - Type no smaller than 12-point, Times New Roman font - Correctly numbered pages - No more than 20 pages for the Project Narrative - Word documents in the following formats: Microsoft Word (.doc), PDF files (.pdf), or Text Documents (.txt) - Headings and subheadings that correspond to the sections identified in this section of the solicitation

-Application Package Requirements
+Application Requirements

-Application package must include the following required documents and demonstrate that the program eligibility requirements have been met.
-Applications that do not address all of the following components will be considered substantially incomplete and may not be considered for funding:
+Applications must include the following required documents and demonstrate that the program eligibility requirements have been met.
+Applications that do not include all of the following components will be considered substantially incomplete and will not be considered for funding: